kaaproject/kaa-rfcs/0003-configuration-management-extension/README.md

 ```

 ##### Use case 2
-The server should be able to publish endpoint configuration updates at the following resource path:
+Client can listen to incoming endpoint configuration updates at the following resource path:
 ```
 <endpoint_token>/push/json
 ```

 The payload is a JSON record with the following fields:
 - `id` (required) id of the message.
 Should be either string or number.
-Used in delivery confirmation process.
+Used to match server response to the request.
 - `configVersion` (required) - version of configuration that is included into the message.
 - `config` (required) - configuration body of an arbitrary JSON type.